 Located between the Shard and London Bridge Station, this subterranean journey beneath the streets of London shows how the Great Fire of London took hold and other dark moments such as the infamous Jack The Ripper, as told by a tour guide.

-Aimed more at tourists than locals, the London Bridge Experience starts from £26.95 per adult (plus booking fee) if booked online in advance as at July 2023 (or £28.95 on the door).
+Aimed more at tourists than locals, the London Bridge Experience starts from £22.50 per adult if booked online in advance as of January 2024 (or £28.95 on the door).

 Address: London Bridge Immersive Experience, The Rennie Vaults, 2 – 4 Tooley Street, London SE1 2SY

 YOU MIGHT LIKE: Things to do in and around London Bridge >

 The biggest cinema screen in the UK no less, many premieres and special screens attended by the cast and crew are often held here.

 If of interest to film geeks, the IMAX Waterloo screen is 20m high by 26m wide (basically, epic and enormous) – this really feels like you are up close and kind of in the movie, making it an immersive London cinema experience (although not with actors like Secret Cinema).

 There are several websites you can sign up for to attend free advance film screenings like FEVER or attend fan events.

 In the past, we’ve been able to attend screenings like The Wolverine (Hugh Jackman appeared), Marvel’s Eternals and Marvel’s Shang-Chi and the Legend of the Ten Rings (complete with full main cast and directors attending) by registering with ShowFilmFirst.

 Address: BFI IMAX Southbank, 1 Charlie Chaplin Walk South Bank SE1 8XR